 One of the most peculiar situations I found myself in was rejecting Harvard University and other Ivy League applicants for summer internships or financial analyst jobs at Goldman Sachs between 1999 – 2001.
 Goldman made all employees, regardless of their seniority, actively participate in the interview process in order to maintain our tight culture.

-Although it’s nice to donate money once you’ve made enough money, the people who are most inspiring are the teachers, professors, social workers, and non-profit advocates of the world.
-They are the ones who often help the most, but curiously get paid the least.
-And then there are the research scientists and doctors who are actually utilizing their incredible intelligence to give people hope.
+Although it’s nice to donate money once you’ve made enough money, the people who are most inspiring are those people deep in the trenches doing good work.
+They are the ones who often help the most, but curiously get paid the least, e.g. educator.

-If you didn’t get into a school like Harvard, be thankful!
-You won’t have the expectations of the world on your shoulders.
-Further, you likely won’t get trapped in a career cycle of endlessly pursuing money and prestige.
-Once you’re in the vortex, it’s almost impossible to break free.
+If you didn’t get into a school like Harvard, its OK!
+Once you’re in the vortex, it’s almost impossible to break free given massive expectations.

-And if you did attend Harvard or the like, major props to you.
-Utilize your intellectual gift by doing something the rest of us could never imagine!
+And if you did attend Harvard or the like, major props to you!
+Be proud of your accomplishment and don’t let this article o someone like me diminish your achievement.
+Instead, utilize your intellectual gift by doing something the rest of us could never imagine!